 (a) Start by standing on the ball of your left foot, your heel hanging off a step and a dumbbell in your left hand. (b) Begin each rep with your heel dropped down as far as it will go, and slowly raise and lower your heel through full range of motion.
 Periodically alter toe positions: toes pointed in, toes pointed out, and toes pointing straight ahead.
 High reps work best for calves; beginners should start with two to three sets of 15 reps on each leg followed by a 30-rep “burnout set” using both legs.

 You can choose from a variety of core exercises, but the decline sit-up is always a good option. (a) Start by lying back on a decline bench, arms up with your elbows by your ears, until the back of your head touches the pad. (b) Slowly roll upward, one vertebra at a time, until you are sitting nearly upright.
 (Keep your arms by your ears the entire time.)
 The first third of the exercise will be the toughest, but avoid the natural tendency to press with your feet — this takes the emphasis off the abs and onto the thighs.
 Start with two to three sets of eight to 12 reps.
 Try super-slo-mo sets to make the exercise even more difficult, or insert a twist to blast the obliques.
-(For more ideas, see “Core Essentials” in the May 2009 archives.)
+(For more ideas, see “Core Essentials” .)

 Picking Your Plan